Your Work Style Archetype

 Quarter-end renewals, escalations, and competing customer priorities create the kind of urgency that tends to focus rather than overwhelm.

 Customer conversations require genuine adaptability — but the underlying processes (QBRs, health checks, escalation paths) are fairly scripted.
-A reasonable balance.
+A reasonable balance for how you work.

 What you need to find out